engin100/980/labs/lab-8.md

 - Produce two graphs with the following:

-  - Plot all 9 trials on the same graph.
-Use a legend to show the differences between parachute areas (m^2, not the given inches), the y-axis will be terminal velocity, and the x-axis will be mass.
+  - Plot the three experimental trials on the same graph.
+The y-axis will be terminal velocity and the x-axis will be mass.
+Be sure to label your axes clearly and include the measured parachute area in the graph title or caption.

-  - You'll end up with three terminal velocity vs mass graphs (each with three data points) plotted on the same figure, with a legend clarifying parachute area.

-  - Repeat this same plot again but with the theoretically determined terminal velocities.
+  - Repeat this same plot again but with the theoretically determined terminal velocities for the same masses.

 ## Submission